Iran records highest number of daily COVID cases in pandemic | Health

 Iran on Monday reported more than 37,000 new coronavirus infections, the country's single-day record so far in the pandemic, state media reported.

 Authorities have avoided imposing heavy-handed rules on a population badly equipped to bear them.
-Iran, which has suffered the worst virus outbreak in the region, is reeling from a series of crises: tough U.S. sanctions, global isolation, a heatwave, the worst blackouts in recent memory, and ongoing protests over water shortages in the southwest.

-Less than 4per cent of Iranians has been fully vaccinated.
-Many front-line medical workers have been vaccinated with Iran's locally produced shots or the Chinese state-backed Sinopharm vaccine that reports say may be less effective than other inoculations.

-Iran's government announced that its homemade vaccine provides 85per cent protection from the coronavirus, without disclosing data or details.
-Iran also imports Russia's Sputnik V vaccine, as well as the Oxford-AstraZeneca, shot through the United Nations-backed COVAX program.
+Iran, which has suffered the worst virus outbreak in the region, is reeling from a series of crises: tough U.S. sanctions, global isolation, a heat wave, the worst blackouts in recent memory and ongoing protests over water shortages in the southwest.
+Less than 4% of Iranians have been fully vaccinated.
+Many front-line medical workers have been vaccinated with Iran's locally produced shots or the Chinese state-backed Sinopharm vaccine that report say may be less effective than other inoculations.
+Iran's government announced that its homemade vaccine provides 85% protection from the coronavirus, without disclosing data or details.
+Iran also imports Russia's Sputnik V vaccine, as well as the Oxford-AstraZeneca shot through the United Nations-backed COVAX programme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)